single degree

 4. identify the key stages of the social research project, how the components within each phase fit together, and be able to apply this knowledge to real-world research projects;

-5. undertake basic statistical analysis appropriate for answering a stated research question;
+5. undertake basic statistical analysis appropriate for answering a stated research question; and

-6. present and interpret basic statistical research results;
+6. present and interpret basic statistical research results.

 Back to the top